Accessible, Equitable Fleet

 For the safety of other passengers, flags, mirrors or other protruding objects must be removed or folded prior to embarking on a bus.

 Kings Transit has 4 buses (Units 46, 49, 50 and 59) equipped with a rear-facing restraint system; for these buses, it is essential that all mobility devices conform to the following:

 • Front brakes must be applied and/or the power switched off when the bus is in motion.

 • Bags/knapsacks/packages must be removed from the back of the device before securing the device for transport; the Operator is not responsible to remove these items.
 The passenger (and not Kings Transit) is responsible for the contents of their bags/knapsacks/packages.

-To ensure the safety of our Operators and bus passengers, Kings Transit is unable to provide service for mobility devices that do not fall within the dimensions described above or if a passenger refuses to comply with the passive restraint securement requirements; service may be denied at the Operator’s discretion.
+To ensure the safety of our Operators and bus passengers, Kings Transit is unable to provide service for mobility devices that do not fall within the dimensions described above or if a passenger refuses to comply with the passive restraint securement requirements; service may be denied at the Operator’s discretion, but in accordance with this policy.
 In addition, the Operator will not be able to assist in embarking or disembarking the device (lifting or pushing the device up the ramp, etc.).

 For more information or to set up an orientation session, please contact us.